-Ichetucknee Springs State Park lies in a physiographic region called the Branford Karst Plain, which is described as a low karst plain with elevations typically less than 100 feet above mean sea level (msl) (White 1970).
+Ichetucknee Springs State Park lies in a physiographic region called the Coastal Lowlands, which is described as a low karst plain with elevations typically less than 100 feet above mean sea level (msl) (White 1970).
 Complete and rapid infiltration of runoff is characteristic of the drainage within this region.
 Lakes and wetlands are relatively infrequent.
 Sinkholes are quite numerous but tend to be small in area.
+Northward of the Coastal Lowlands is the Northern Highlands region, which is an upland area capped by relatively impermeable, clay-rich sediments with elevations typically greater than 150 feet above msl.
+The Northern Highlands are relatively flat and karst development is minor.
+Drainage in this region, in contrast with that of the Coastal Lowlands, is characterized by considerable surface water runoff and a more extensive development of lakes and wetlands (Champion and Upchurch 2003).

-Inland of the Branford Plain is the Alachua Karst Hills marked by a transitional zone containing an important karst feature known as the Cody Escarpment, familiarly known as the Cody Scarp (Puri and Vernon 1964).
-This escarpment is one of many analogous geologic features located in the northern half of the state that share similar geological, geomorphic, and hydrological characteristics (Upchurch 2002).
+Between these two physiographic regions, about halfway between the headwaters of the Ichetucknee River and the town of Lake City in Columbia County, is a transitional zone containing an important karst feature known as the Cody Escarpment, familiarly known as the Cody Scarp (Puri and Vernon 1964).
+This escarpment is one of many analogous geologic features located in the northern half of the state that share similar geological, geomorphic and hydrological characteristics (Upchurch 2002).
 The Cody Scarp has an abundance of sinkholes, sinkhole lakes and sinking streams (swallets), topographic features that profoundly affect the hydrology of the region.
 Elevations along the section of scarp that lies northeast of the Ichetucknee River typically range between 100 and 150 feet above msl.

 The Ichetucknee Trace is a topographic anomaly of a former stream valley of the Ichetucknee River created as erosion processes shaped the retreat of the Cody Scarp (Champion and Upchurch 2003).
-The Trace stretches north/northeast from the Ichetucknee River to the Lake City area.
+The Trace stretches north/northeast from the Ichetucknee River to the Lake City area, which is located in the southern portion of the Northern Highlands.
 Elevations within the Trace typically range from 50 to 70 feet above msl.
 Recent acquisition efforts in the Ichetucknee Trace region have resulted in the addition of several important parcels to the park, including the McCormick Sink, Rose Sink, and Saylor Sink properties.
 Each of these parcels contains portions of the ancient riverbed as well as sinkhole lakes (karst windows) that open into extensive subterranean water conduits running beneath the Trace.
 These conduits are hydrologically linked with the Ichetucknee Springs system.